 The sender’s name lets your email recipient know who it is from, while the preview hints at what it contains.

-Even if your subscriber knows who sent it, the subject lines do not arouse any sense of curiosity, and it won’t get read.
+Even if your subscriber knows who sent it, the subject lines don’t pique curiosity, and it won’t get read.
 Dead simple.

 However, mastering the art of writing powerful email subject lines can be something other than rocket science.
 Not anymore.

-Many email marketing software companies now incorporate AI writing assistants as technology advances toward AI.
-Now, you can have AI write several email subject lines for you in one click to choose.
+Many email marketing software companies now incorporate AI writing assistants as AI technology advances.
+Now, you can have AI generate several email subject lines for you in one click, then choose.

 You can give it a try by subscribing to a 30-day free trial.